BlockchainCommons/developer-web-site/_pages/zcash-zewif-report1.md

 A few wallets used encryption keys, wallet keys, or nonces to protect the sensitive data within the wallet.
 Our current best practice suggestion is that data should be decrypted as part of the export from the wallet, because otherwise its resilience is notably decreased (e.g., it would be easy to lose the data).

 The Envelope data format that will be used for ZeWIF allows for the simple [encryption of its data](https://github.com/BlockchainCommons/bc-envelope-cli-rust/blob/master/docs/BasicExamples.md#example-4-symmetric-encryption) with the [envelope-cli](https://github.com/BlockchainCommons/bc-envelope-cli-rust/tree/master).
 Best practice suggestion will be to use this encryption that is native to Envelope if ZeWIF data is to be stored at rest.
-(Best practices will also offer some suggestions on how to keep the key safe!)
+This improves resiliency because there will be one standard for encryption, not a half-dozen.
+(Best practices will also offer some suggestions on how to keep that key safe!)

 ## Missing Categories

 The main category of information that we expected to find but did not in any of the six wallet formats that were examined was backup information.
 Single-sig private keys are fragile, with loss being the main threat to the average user.
-It's important to back them up via methods such as sharding using Shamir's Secret Sharing or engaging in simpler (but less secure) backups such as NFC tags or even metal engraving.
+It's important to back them up via methods such as sharding using Shamir's Secret Sharing or engaging in simpler (but less secure) backups such as storing in NFC tags or even engraving on metal plates.
 It's equally important to leave pointers on a wallet to reveal where backups are.

-Though backups could be encouraged by not recorded in some of these wallets, we generally suspect that the Zcash ecosystem could benefit from secure backup methods such as [SSKR](https://developer.blockchaincommons.com/sskr/), which uses an advanced form of Shamir’s Secret Sharing, and a network of [Collaborative Share Recovery (CSR)](https://developer.blockchaincommons.com/csr/) servers, but that goes beyond the scope of this project.
+Though backups of this sort could be encouraged but not recorded in some of these wallets, we generally suspect that the Zcash ecosystem could benefit from secure backup methods such as [SSKR](https://developer.blockchaincommons.com/sskr/), which uses an advanced form of Shamir’s Secret Sharing, and a network of [Collaborative Share Recovery (CSR)](https://developer.blockchaincommons.com/csr/) servers, but that goes beyond the scope of this project.

 ## Final Notes